EDE TÈT NOU 'Helping Ourselves'

 means 'Helping Ourselves,'

-Already we've screened 800 women using the HPV self-test and found an astonishing rate of positive high risk results --26%.
+We've screened all 1600 women using the HPV self-test and found an astonishing rate of positive high-risk results in some parts of our region--37.2%, with an overall rate of 23%.
 This is the highest rate of positive cases in Haiti so far collected.

 A network of community health workers is key to this effort, dispelling fears about women's cancers as trusted neighbors rather than scary foreigners.